 1. Apple iPad Air

 The iPad Air is sort of the iPad 5.
 And this latest tablet walks all over the iPad 4 - it's lighter and thinner, but retains the same 9.7-inch screen panel.
-It's also faster than before, to the point it's future-proof for the time being and won't feel out of date in six months.
+It's also faster than before, to the point it's future-proof for the time being and won't feel out of date in near future.

 That's not to say the iPad Air is lacking.
 It's not.
 It is seamless experience that just works.
 If anything the Air is a problem for Apple - and this is a good thing for us all - because by creating something so desirable, fast and functional, we suspect you won't need or want to upgrade for a long, long time.
 Even iPad 4 owners will likely want one, especially if you're fed up of resting the weightier, larger slab on your leg all the time.

 Apple has created a tablet experience that surpasses all others.
-It's the best tablet on the market in terms of performance, apps, and desirability.
+In our view it's the best tablet on the market in terms of performance, apps, and desirability.
 What more can we say than that?

 FULL REVIEW: Apple iPad Air